 This strategy is far broader than specialist mental health and addiction services; it is a foundation for all of us with a goal of living life well: accomplishing this with resilience, a focus on recovery, and the freedom from addiction harm.
 This includes addressing our commitment as DHBs to partner with tangata whenua.
 We recognise the impact that systemic challenges such as institutionalised racism play in contributing to poorer health and wellbeing outcomes and as DHBs acknowledge the role we have in proactively addressing these challenges.
-We acknowledge that we still have more to do to meet the aspirational goals of Māori, including adequately partnering with Māori in the development and delivery of services that meet their needs.
 Our committed intention is to truly partner with Māori in the design, planning and implementation of this strategy.

-This strategy strongly promotes co-design and we as Chief Executives expect authentic co-design will be an essential feature of the phases that flow on from the release of this strategy.
+This strategy promotes co-design and we as Chief Executives expect authentic co-design will be an essential feature of the phases that flow on from the release of this strategy.
 We are accountable for ensuring this happens and will report on this process to our advisory committees.
 We trust that they and our communities will hold us to account on this crucial element and all aspects of this strategy.